This is an answer to an ongoing debate between theists and atheists on moral law, absolutes and such.

 So in atheism, having no independent transcendent foundations for morals, you can do as you want based on any criterion you happen to like at the moment.
 This is generally denied by what I call street atheists, yet admitted and even proudly proclaimed by the high priests of atheism such as Richard Dawkins et al.

 The apostle said: “For the Law inflicts punishment; but where no Law exists, there can be no violation of Law.”

 And, “…but sin [transgression of the Law] is not imputed when there is no law.”

 i.e. There can be no right or wrong where there is no law.

-And this is the whole point -atheism, having no independent ultimate Moral Law -because there is allegedly no source (God) for such- it cannot logically have any meaningful moral values either.
+And this is the whole point – atheism, having no independent ultimate Moral Law – because there is no source (God) for such, cannot logically have any meaningful moral values either.

 The one is dependent upon the other.

-Like I’ve said several times thus far: no law = no morals for there is no rule of measurement.
+Like I’ve noted several times thus far: no law = no morals for there is no rule of measurement for any action whatsoever.

 The only reason atheists DO have morals is because they have no choice.
 The moral sense is innate, “written in the heart”.
-While much may be learned in youth the moral sense itself is not learned but intrinsic to human nature.
-If it were merely learned it could also be unlearned, rejected etc. But the reall world experience is that we cannot get rid of it.
+While much may be learned, the moral sense itself is not learned but intrinsic to human nature.
+If it were merely learned it could also be unlearned, rejected etc. But real world experience says that we cannot get rid of it.